sheldonhull/sheldonhull.hugo/content/blog/2016-10-09-fixing-non-deterministic-error-when-creating-indexed-view.md

 date: "2016-10-09T00:00:00Z"
 tags:
 - sql-server
-title: Fixing non-deterministic error when creating indexed view
+title: "Fixing non-deterministic error when creating indexed view"
+slug: "Fixing non-deterministic error when creating indexed view"
 ---

 I discovered a bit of info on working with float values, while creating a hash value that contained a float value, and a date value.